lumiliet/vim-delaware/README.md

 #vim-delaware

-Keeps a history of all deleted text.
+Keeps a history of all deleted text for the current file.
 Bring up the log by running `:Delaware`.

 ##Options